Low water use Australian plants

 - Give them good air movement and air drainage, with ample space around each plant if the garden is not in a naturally windy area or on a slope.

-- Depending on how dry the soil is, be prepared to use plenty of water to establish the plant, then minimal watering if any at all once established.
+- Depending on how dry the soil is, be prepared to use plenty of water to establish the plant, then minimal watering if any at all once established. mens health.
 Form a shallow dish around the plant for water and try to avoid watering the foliage.

 - Use hard mulches (bark, pebbles etc) only, not soft hay/straw-based mulches.